 Metis Associates conducted an analysis of approximately 2,000 4th-9th graders over four summers who participated in our programs in New York City, Chicago, Newark, and Memphis.
 On average, students gained three months in reading after just four to five weeks of using Classroom, Inc. The graph provides a snapshot of substantial gains from 8th and 9th graders.

 For years, we’ve witnessed students using our programs become more engaged in their schooling because they understand the connection between school and the real world.
-Students learn communication, collaboration, problem solving, and analytical thinking by taking on the role of boss.

 Students are more engaged if they grasp how what they are learning today impacts them tomorrow.
 Our programs are based around this core belief.
 Click the image to hear from one principal.

 Our Scientific Research Base is the foundation of our work.
 This comprehensive document demonstrates the ways in which the organization has integrated key research recommendations into its instructional design and practice.